How many ways can your business be reached? Can customers call, email, send you a tweet and shoot you a quick text?

 Our 2020 State of Texting data showed that consumers want options when it comes to business communication.
-To learn more, we surveyed over 500 consumers about their perception toward businesses that do and don’t offer multiple ways to get in touch.
+To learn more, we launched a separate survey to over 500 consumers about their perception toward businesses that do and don’t offer multiple ways to get in touch.

-Our results show that 96% of consumers think it’s important to have options available to them when they need to reach a business, which includes phone calls, email, text messaging and social media.
+Our results show that 96% of consumers think it’s important to have options available to them when they need to reach a business, including phone calls, email, text messaging and social media.

 Predictably so, consumers don’t view communication barriers positively – 96% said they were frustrated when their preferred communication option wasn’t available.

 When a customer can’t reach a business the way they want, their frustration spurs them into action.
 Nearly half of respondents have gone to a competitor and a third have unsubscribed from a business’s communications; almost 20% said they’ve left a negative review.

 Conversely, businesses are rewarded for making communication easier.
 Consumers say when a business provided the communication channel they wanted, they made more purchases from the business (40%), recommended the business to a friend or family member (40%), filled out a satisfaction survey (38%) and left a positive review (30%).

 Consumers also responded to a business’s communications faster (37%), which is a huge benefit for businesses when a timely response is needed (e.g., appointment scheduling).

 Convenience and communication habits